 What Is Consolidation?

 Consolidation refers to the amalgamation of smaller business entities into a larger organization.
 All of the business’s assets and liabilities then become the property of a new company.
 Before a successful consolidation can be achieved, the stockholders of each company must provide approval.
 Following this approval, the stockholders are given common equity shares in the name of the new firm.
-Consolidation also relates to the accounting process that businesses encounter during mergers and acquisitions transactions in which financial statements of each entity is aggregated into a single consolidated account.
+Consolidation also relates to the accounting process that businesses encounter during M&A transactions in which financial statements of each entity is aggregated into a single consolidated account.

 What Is a Tender Offer?

 In a mergers and acquisitions transaction, a tender offer is an offer to buy some or all of the shareholders’ shares in a business.
 The price of the shares is typically at a premium to the market price.
 This provides shareholders with great incentive to sell their shares.
 A tender offer is also referred to as a takeover bid in which an investor has the goal of taking over control of a business.
 There are several key advantages to tender offers, such as the ability to include escape clauses that release acquirers’ liability to buy shares.
 Investors are also not compelled to purchase shares until a specific number are tendered.